RydenButler/RydenButler.github.io/_pages/cv.md

 <u>Education</u>
 ======
-* Ph.D in Political Science --- Washington University in St. Louis (expected May 2020)
+* Ph.D in Political Science --- Washington University in St. Louis (2021)
-* A.M. in Statistics --- Washington University in St. Louis (expected May 2020)
+* A.M. in Statistics --- Washington University in St. Louis (2021)
 * M.A. in Political Science --- Washington University in St. Louis  (2017)
 * B.A. in Political Science, History, Economics --- University of Miami (2015, *magna cum laud*)